derekmc/node-web-cmd/README.md

 # node-web-cmd
 _See also: php-web-cmd._

-Easily create webapps using a minimal command line interface that runs in-browser over the 'net.
+Easily create webapp utilities that provide minimal but usable command line interface that runs in-browser over the 'net.

 Most webapps, are simply a limited, permissioned, or controlled way to edit a database.
 All the forms and menus and popups and navigation, are just workflows for editing